bruce/puppet-vcsrepo/README.markdown

 #####Further Examples

-For for more examples using Git, see `examples/git/`.
+For more examples using Git, see `examples/git/`.

 ###Mercurial